 Snowmass cops accused of harassment by man charged with 4th DUI

-A Snowmass Village man with three previous drunken-driving convictions entered felony territory Saturday night when he was pulled over on Brush Creek Road and charged with his fourth DUI, according to a police report.
+A Snowmass Village man with three previous drunken-driving convictions entered felony territory Saturday night when he was pulled over and charged with his fourth DUI, according to a police report.

 He declined to take roadside sobriety tests, instead accusing Snowmass Village police officers of targeting him.